CodySly/Fruiteria-IOS/BLANK_README.md

 ## Usage

 The Fruiteria iOS app is designed to provide a seamless experience for customers who want to explore the products offered by the Fruiteria ice cream shop, place orders, and manage their accounts.
 Here's how to use the app effectively:
+  <br>** Some features of the app have not been implemented yet and will be in further Version of the app.
+Please refer to the [RoadMap](#roadmap) section to see what feature and version the app is currently on.</br>

 ### 1. Launch the App